methylene/sym/README.md

 ### Changing colum order

-Suppose you have a bunch of CSV rows and a header:
+Suppose you have a bunch of CSV and a header:

     String[] header = new String[]{"country", "area", "pop", "gdp"};
     Object[] row1 = new Object[]{"UK", 243610, 255.6, 38309};